Issuer policies vary on letting transactions go through on unactivated cards

 Because practices vary among banks, if you receive a card with a sticker or note advising activation, activate the card before attempting to use it so you don’t get caught off guard.

-Some cards may
+Some cards may arrive active

 While most cards arriving in your mailbox will need manual activation at some point, there are some instances in which credit cards may be delivered pre-activated.